joshuaagyapong/Scalable-Dynamic-Web-Application-on-AWS-Using-EC2-ASG-ALB-and-RDS/README.md

 User → Route 53 → Application Load Balancer → EC2 (Private Subnets) → Amazon RDS

 ---

 ```
+## Operational Errors Encountered and Fixes

+This section documents real issues encountered during deployment and how they were resolved.

+---

+## Error 1: Unable to Register Domain in AWS

+**Issue**
+- Domain registration through AWS Route 53 was unavailable due to account or billing restrictions
+- This prevented direct domain purchase within AWS

+**Fix**
+- Registered the domain (`jojosboutique.org`) using Namecheap
+- Used Route 53 only as the DNS hosting provider
+- Retrieved Route 53 name servers
+- Updated Namecheap DNS settings to point to Route 53
+- Created required DNS records in Route 53 after delegation

+---

+## Error 2: Domain Configuration After Auto Scaling Deployment

+**Issue**
+- The application was already deployed using an Auto Scaling Group
+- Domain and HTTPS configuration required updating application-level settings
+- Directly modifying running EC2 instances was ineffective because Auto Scaling instances are disposable

+**Fix**
+- PLEASE REVIEW BELOW FOR THIS RESOLUTION

+---

 ## Zero-Downtime Update Procedure (AMI + Auto Scaling)

 The following procedure ensures application updates do **not** cause downtime when using an Application Load Balancer and Auto Scaling Group.